-AR Electives 300 & 400 level 12 cr.
+AR Electives 300 & 400 level

-AR 497A Senior Seminar .2 cr.
+AR 497A Senior Seminar

-TOTA ۲.
-60 cr
+TOTAL

 Art Education Certification

 Students wishing to become certified to teach art on the elementary or secondary level (K-12) may do so at Park University.
 Art Education students complete either a Fine Art (60 credit hours) or a Graphic Design major (69 credit hours) and both the general and professional curriculum required by the School for Education.
 A 2.5 GPA is required in the education core.
 Please consult both the Art and Education chairs regarding this option.